 This will get rid of your Netflix profile’s entire history, including the My List saves, your Recently Watched list, and your Ratings.
 You can then create a new profile and start from scratch.
 Read our unofficial guide to Netflix for the finer details on starting from scratch.

-Unfortunately, you can’t.
-Currently, Netflix only supports 1080p Full HD videos on three browsers: Microsoft Edge and Internet Explorer on Windows, and Safari on Mac.
-So if you want to watch Full HD movies on your computer, make sure you are using one of these three browsers.
+Unfortunately, Netflix only supports 1080p Full HD videos on two browsers: Microsoft Edge on Windows and Safari on macOS.
+So if you want to watch Full HD movies on your computer, make sure you are using one of these.

-- Go to www.netflix.com/HdToggle and set it to High, so that it defaults to starting the highest possible resolution on your screen.
+- Go to netflix.com/HdToggle and set it to High, so that it defaults to starting the highest possible resolution on your screen.

 There are two ways to find out which movies and TV shows are leaving Netflix in the next 30 days.
 If you have added a title to the My List section, a small update in the Netflix app will tell you that the title is expiring in the next 30 days.
 You can also check the Details section of any video to find when it expires.